USS Buckley: Battle of the Atlantic

 Between July 1943 and 22 April 1944, Buckley operated along the eastern seaboard as training ship for prospective officers and nucleus crews of other destroyer escorts.

 On 22 April 1944, she joined hunter-killer Task Group 21.11 (TG 21.11) for a sweep of the North Atlantic and Mediterranean convoy routes.
 The ship was west of Africa near the Cape Verde Islands in May.
 In the early morning of 6 May, aircraft from the escort carrier reported an enemy submarine approximately 20 miles from Buckley.
 The ship steamed toward the U-boat at full speed.
 Meanwhile, U-66 had exhausted supplies and surfaced to recharge batteries and waited for a supply ship.
 At 0308, believing the approaching ship was German, U-66 launched three flares.
 The distance between the two vessels was 4,000 yards when the U-boat realized the actual identity of the ship approaching them.

 U-66 fired a torpedo, which Buckley dodged.
 The sub fired machine guns at the destroyer escort which returned fire with three-inch guns hitting the submarine's forecastle.
-Buckley then unleashed all its weapons on their target, repeatedly striking the conning tower as the sub backed away and fired another torpedo, which the Buckley avoided.
+Buckley then unleashed all her weapons on their target, repeatedly striking the conning tower as the sub backed away and fired another torpedo, which the Buckley avoided.